benphelps/homepage-docs/src/pages/en/widgets/glances.md

     url: http://host.or.ip:port
     username: user # optional if auth enabled in Glances
     password: pass # optional if auth enabled in Glances
+    cpu: true # optional, enabled by default, disable by setting to false
+    mem: true # optional, enabled by default, disable by setting to false
     cputemp: true # disabled by default
     uptime: true # disabled by default
     disk: / # disabled by default, use mount point of disk(s) in glances.
 Can also be a list (see below)